PunithNandiraj1/VotingDapp/README.md

 Step 3.
 Start Ganache

 Open the Ganache GUI client that you downloaded and installed.
 This will start your local blockchain instance.
-See free video tutorial for full explanation.

 Step 4.
 Compile & Deploy Election Smart Contract